Helping Your Child Cope With Worry

 All worries, big and small, will pass.

-It helps your child to step back and become an observer more easily.
 Eventually they will learn that they can choose whether to engage with the cloud that is directly above, or just watch it as it slows passes by.

 Helping Your Child Cope With Worry

-Imagine a Worry as a Balloon
+4. Imagine a Worry as a Balloon

-Ask your child to choose one of their worries.
+First, ask your child to choose one of their worries.

-On an A4 piece of paper ask them to draw their worry as a balloon – the larger the balloon, the larger the worry.
+On an A4 piece of paper ask them to draw their worry as a balloon.
+The larger the balloon, the larger the worry.

 Then start to talk through things that could make the worry smaller, even if only a tiny bit.
 Questions you could ask include: